lc-cs-172/spring-2025/notes/note-15.md

 ![Visual Studio Code's Source Control icon](Source-Control-icon.png)

 The number displayed with the icon will vary with the number of changes that have been made in your copy of the repository.
-In my case, there were 17 such changes.
+In my case, there were four such changes.

 The second area that I will call "current branch," shown below, is typically